Marker Logo

 this page online

-8 other markers are within walking distance of this marker.
-Jordan Home (within shouting distance of this marker); Thompson House (within shouting distance of this marker); The Altamont Apartments (within shouting distance of this marker); The Coe House (within shouting distance of this marker); A.B.
+At least 8 other markers are within walking distance of this marker: Jordan Home (within shouting distance of this marker); Thompson House (within shouting distance of this marker); The Altamont Apartments (within shouting distance of this marker); The Coe House (within shouting distance of this marker); A.B.
 Loveman House (about 500 feet away, measured in a direct line); Independent Presbyterian Church (approx. 0.2 miles away); The Little Theater Clark Memorial Theatre Virginia Samford Theatre (approx. 0.3 miles away); St. Vincent’s Hospital (approx. 0.4 miles away).
 Touch for a list and map of all markers in Birmingham.

 Donnelly House & Marker image.
 Click for full size.

-Photographed By Tim Carr, June 3, 2008
+Photographed by Tim Carr, June 3, 2008

 2. Donnelly House & Marker